rzarajczyk/rzarajczyk.github.io/ubuntu-setup.md

 # Ubuntu initial setup

-## Logitech MX Keys Mac in Ubuntu, aka how to switch Win and Alt button
+## Logitech MX Keys Mac in Ubuntu 22.04, aka how to switch Win and Alt button

 GUI tool for remapping the keyboard
 ```shell